gmy-/getting-and-cleaning-data/README.md

 ## External Dependencies

-The code uses 'dplyr' package to simplify operations with data frames.
+The code relies on 'dplyr' package in order to simplify operations with data frames.

 ## Execution